Influencers are flocking to a surprising new kind of social media

 Having an app also gives the influencer more control over moderation–whether that’s kicking out harassers or being freed from Instagram’s community guidelines.
 Shapira points to Amber Rose, who in 2017 posted a nude photo on Instagram to promote the protest march SlutWalk.
 Instagram quickly took the post down.
 Her decision to use her naked image to promote female empowerment crossed a line for Instagram, but doesn’t bother Escapex–since each app is siloed, what Rose chooses to share with her audience doesn’t impact any other celebrities that use the platform.
 Shapira says that 50% of the company’s clients have either been warned, delisted, or had content deleted by a social network.

 Model and influencer Kourtney Reppert, who has 1.5 million Instagram followers and whose Escapex app is launching next week, thinks that having an app will give her full control over her audience in a way she’s never known before.
-Celebs using Escapex apps own all the rights to their images, the contact information of their followers, and any images they post.
+Celebs using Escapex apps own the app itself as well as all the rights to their images.

 “I think for me it has everything to do with visualizing what’s the next phase in social media in the future,” she says.
 “If social media has grown a massive amount in such a short amount of time, I can only imagine . . . if I was able to let all my fans get access to an app where I have full control, and I also own the images.
 I’m not posting on a third party.
 I have more accessibility to be more personal with my fans.
 And I personally would be more comfortable being more open about my real life and sharing real things.”